alan-kudelko/DrinkCreator6000/README.md

 - ✅ Create task for regulating temperature inside the freezer
 - ✅ Create task for handling keyboard input from MCP23008 with software debounce
 - ✅ Create task for selecting the drink to be ordered
-- ✅ Create welcome screen task to display a greeting message with project name, version, and boot count on the LCD at system startup
 - ✅ Create task for processing the ordered drink (pump activation)
 - ✅ Create task to display project information such as author, startup count, and current runtime
 - ✅ Implement software guard zones between task stacks for added protection and reliability